 * Fading expectations of US rate hike by year-end hit dollar

-* Bank of Japan seen dialing back its inflation target
+* Bank of Japan seen dialling back its inflation target

-TOKYO, July 19 (Reuters) - The dollar nursed losses on Wednesday after skidding to a 10-month low against a currency basket as Republican legislators' failure to pass a stalled healthcare bill raised fears for the rest of President Donald's Trump reform agenda.
+TOKYO, July 19 (Reuters) - The dollar nursed losses on Wednesday after skidding to a 10-month low against a currency basket as the Republican failure to pushed through a stalled U.S. healthcare bill raised fears about the rest of President Donald's Trump reform agenda.

 Republican efforts to overhaul or repeal Obamacare collapsed in the U.S. Senate on Tuesday, rattling financial markets and casting doubt on the chances of getting Trump's economic plans, such as tax reform and stimulus, through a divided Congress.